-Pre-requisite: Satisfactory completion of Year 10 Japanese

-- The Individual

-- The Japanese Speaking Communities

-- The World Around Us

-- Personal identity and life styles - Relationships and the Japanese speaking communities

-- Cultural exchange and conversation activities with Japanese visitors Text and workbook chapters - Listening and categorising, summarising and interpreting information - Memorisation for role-plays and presentations - Wider reading of Japanese text and comprehension activities - Writing in a range of text types - Research on cultural topics using texts and the Internet

-Pre-requisite: Satisfactory completion of Japanese Unit 1

-- The Individual

-- The Japanese Speaking Communities

-- The World Around Us

-- Living in a Japanese Society/Visiting Japan

-- Communication and Media

-- Aspirations, education and careers

-- Participation in Japanese excursions, workshops and interactive cultural activities. - Text and workbook chapters - Listening and categorising, summarising and interpreting information - Memorisation for role-plays and presentations - Wider reading of Japanese text and comprehension activities - Writing in a range of text types - Research on cultural topics using texts and the Internet
+UNIT 1 WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
+Cultural exchange and conversation Pre-requisite: Satisfactory completion of Year 10 Japanese activities with Japanese visitors Text and workbook chapters The three prescribed themes connected to Unit 1 are: Listening and categorising.
+The Individual summarising and interpreting • The Japanese Speaking Communities information The World Around Us Memorisation for role-plays and • presentations Topics Include: Wider reading of Japanese text and Personal identity and life styles comprehension activities Relationships and the Japanese speaking Writing in a range of text types • communities Research on cultural topics using texts and the Internet Conversation practice Consolidating and advancing knowledge of the kanji script UNIT 2 WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
+Pre-requisite: Satisfactory completion of Japanese Unit 1 Participation in Japanese • excursions, workshops and The three prescribed themes connected to Unit 2 are: interactive cultural activities.
+The Individual Text and workbook chapters The Japanese Speaking Communities Listening and categorising, The World Around Us summarising and interpreting information Memorisation for role-plays and • Topics Include: presentations Living in a Japanese Society/Visiting Japan Wider reading of Japanese text and • • Communication and Media comprehension activities Aspirations, education and careers Writing in a range of text types • Research on cultural topics using texts and the Internet Conversation practice • Consolidating and advancing knowledge of the kanji script